huangli712/ACFlow/docs/src/man/impl.md

 | `model.jl`  | Default model functions. |
 | `kernel.jl` | Kernel functions. |

-**Table** List of source codes of the ACFlow toolkit.
+**Table 1 |** List of source codes of the ACFlow toolkit.

 The source codes of the ACFlow toolkit are placed in the `acflow/src` folder.
-Their functions are summarized in Table~\ref{tab:source}.
+Their functions are summarized in **Table 1**.
 The documentation of the ACFlow toolkit is developed by using the Markdown language and `Documenter.jl` package.
 The source codes are placed in the `acflow/docs` folder.
 The users can build documentation by themselves.
-Please see Section~\ref{sec:usage} for how to do that.
+Please see for how to do that.
 Or they can read the latest documentation in the following website:

 >    http://huangli712.github.io